yvzn/titlequest/README.md

 ## How to build

-Only the Go server needs a build step.
+Only the Go app / server needs a build step.

 ```
 $ go build -ldflags="-s -w"